Caster: Coding a Topology

 and vsphere_datastore

-, which will be set to the name and datastore of the selected host.
-When the run is applied, Caster tracks how many virtual machines are deployed to the host and uses it for future calculations.
+, set to the name and datastore of the selected host.
+Upon applying the run, Caster tracks how many VMs deployed to the host, and uses this for future calculations.

-When the workspace is deleted after an on-demand exercise (ODX) is finished, the host's resources will be released.
+After an on-demand exercise (ODX) finishes, Caster deletes the workspace and releases the host's resources.
 If a run attempts to deploy more virtual machines than there is capacity for in the available hosts, the run will fail.

-Caster is called by Alloy in order to deploy resources for lab or ODX-style functionality.
+Alloy calls Caster in order to deploy resources for lab or ODX-style functionality.
 Caster itself does not differ in its main functionality of deploying workspaces and lets Alloy handle most of the ODX functionality.

 However, in order to support this functionality Caster dynamically selects a host to deploy to.